Profile and scaling of the fractal exponent of percolations in complex networks

-To summarize, we have proposed a novel scaling analysis for critical phenomena.
-We have confirmed the validity of our scaling via two exactly-solved models: the decorated (2,2)-flower, the RAGN and the configuration model.
+To summarize, we proposed a novel scaling analysis for critical phenomena in complex networks.
+We confirmed the validity of our scaling via some exactly-solved models: the decorated (2,2)-flower, the RAGN and the configuration model.

-Note that the present scaling form includes the conventional finite size scaling.
-For $d$-dimensional lattice systems, the fractal exponent satisfies $\psi_c=1-\beta /d \nu$, so that Eq.(\ref{SmaxScalingForm}) reduces to the conventional scaling for $N m$ provided that $N/N^*(p) =(L/\xi)^d$, where $L$ is the linear dimension, and $\nu$ the critical exponent of correlation \textit{length} $\xi$.
-In this sense, $N^*(p)$ is regarded as the correlation \textit{volume} \cite{dorogovtsev2008critical}.

 Whether percolations on the other complex networks have such a critical phase or not is not known.
 Also, whether other dynamics, e.g., epidemic spreading, coupled oscillators and so on, have such a critical phase or not is an interesting open problem.
-By answering to these questions, the relation between network topology and the dynamics thereon will become more clear.
-We believe that the present method will contribute to the further analysis.
+By answering to these questions, the relation between network topology and the dynamics thereon will become clearer.
+We believe that the present method will contribute to further analyses.

 \acknowledgments The authors thank M. Sato, K. Konno, and N. Masuda for valuable comments.
 TH acknowledges the support through Grant-in-Aid for Young Scientists(B) (No. 24740054) from MEXT, Japan.
 This research was partially supported by JST, ERATO, Kawarabayashi Large Graph Project.